-The college will notify each student of its decision on admission once the application file is complete.
-Once accepted for admission and notified of financial aid assistance, the student should forward a \$100 enrollment deposit (\$250 international students) to the Admissions Office.
-This deposit enables the student to register for classes.
+The college will notify each applicant of its decision on admission once the application file is complete.
+Admitted applicants do not become students of Morningside College when the admitted applicant has accepted the offer of admission, forwarded a \$100 enrollment deposit (\$250 international students) to the Admissions Office, and registered for one or more courses.